dentolos19/RecipeMechanic/README.md

 ## Usage

-1. Download the latest package from this [page](https://github.com/dentolos19/RecipeMechanic/releases) that is compatible with your system
+1. Download the latest package from this [page](https://github.com/dentolos19/RecipeMechanic/releases)
 2. Extract the package and run `RecipeMechanic.exe`
 3. Done!